oracle-livelabs/security/oci-kms/create-connection/create-connection.md

 In this task you will create a connection from your CipherTrust Manager (CTM) tenant which is in Thales Cloud, outside of Oracle Cloud Infrastructure, to the Vault you just created in OCI.

-1. Go to the following URL to access CipherTrust Manager as a Service: *"https://us1.ciphertrust.dpondemand.io/?tenant=oracle-OracleCTM"* and append your student number.
-For example, if your student number is 001, go to the following URL: *"https://us1.ciphertrust.dpondemand.io/?tenant=oracle-OracleCTM001"*
+1. To access CipherTrust Manager as a Service you will need to create the URL to access your own private tenant.
+To do this, you need copy and paste this URL : "https://us1.ciphertrust.dpondemand.io/?tenant=oracle-OracleCTM" and append your student number.
+For example, if your student number is 001, the URL to your own private CTM tenant will be: "https://us1.ciphertrust.dpondemand.io/?tenant=oracle-OracleCTM001".

     ![Log in to CipherTrust Manager](images/ctm-login.png "Log in to CipherTrust Manager")